Symbian9/qmapshack-doc-wiki/AdvTrkFilters.md

 This filter can be seen as the reverse operation to combining (joining) of tracks.

 Each track consists of at least one track segment.
-When combining tracks the track segments of all tracks involved are copied in the selected order into the new track.
+When combining tracks, the track segments of all tracks involved are copied in the selected order into the new track.
 Thus, combining several tracks leads to tracks with several segments.

 When applying the given filter to a track, then each track segment is converted to a separate track.
 The project